oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

     ![Pivot view](../images/switch2.png "Pivot view")

-25. Finally, click on the "i" icon and then the "Personalize Dashboard" button to disable Personalization mode.
+25. Finally, click on the "i" icon and then the "Exit" button to disable Personalization mode.

 ## Task 3: Personalize Account Analysis dashboard